 - Methylisothiazolinone (MI/MCI/MIT) & methylchloroisothiazolinone: preservatives that have been linked to allergic reactions as well as possible lung toxicity and neurotoxicity.

-- phthalates: Often found in synthetic fragrances mimic estrogen and disrupt the endocrine system.
+- phthalates: Often found in synthetic fragrances, they mimic estrogen and disrupt the endocrine system.
 Has been linked to causing early puberty in girls and has been linked to breast cancer.

 - PERC (Perchloroethylene): releases gases that can damage neurological system.
 Can also cause shortness of breath, dizziness, nausea, headaches, and reproductive harm.